-The sub-detectors will be located in the US8 cavern of the LHC accelerator and will be inaccessible during data taking.
+The sub-detectors will be located in the US85 cavern of the LHC accelerator and will be inaccessible during data taking.
 This imposes stringent constraints on the components of the control system that are located at or near the detector and are therefore exposed to radiation.
 To guarantee continuous control over the electronics in the cavern, the interfaces to the control system have to be immune to radiation effects, especially Single Event Upsets (SEUs).
 If SEUs occur, they must be detected and the control software should be able to recover from them in a transparent way.
+The rate of errors due to SEUs in the controls interface hardware should be lower than about one every 20000 seconds (i.e. ~once per fill), since these errors require data-taking to be stopped during error recovery and therefore introduce dead-time.